Efforts to Ban Lead in Fishing Tackle

 Over the past decade, efforts to eliminate the sale and use of lead fishing tackle, including sinkers, jigs and more have increased.
 In fall 2010, the Environmental Protection Agency (EPA) rejected a petition to ban lead in all fishing tackle.
 In 2011, the petitioners filed a lawsuit against the EPA in an attempt to force the ban and have since filed a new similar petition, which was also dismissed.
 Sweeping regulation of lead fishing tackle would have a significant negative impact on recreational anglers and fisheries resources, but a negligible impact on conserving waterfowl populations, the main reason cited by supporters of such bans.

-In response to the increasing attempts to overregulate fishing tackle, the Hunting, Fishing and Recreational Shooting Sports Protection Act was introduced in Congress.
+The Hunting, Fishing, and Recreational Shooting Sports Protection Act (S. 225), introduced on January 21, 2015, may be the long-term fix that is necessary.
 This legislation will ensure that any future regulations on fishing tackle are established based on scientific data, not unjustified petitions.
-Please ask your Members of Congress to support this important legislation, which will prevent a federal ban on lead fishing tackle.

-On August 23, 2010, the EPA was petitioned by the Center for Biological Diversity and four other organizations to ban all lead in fishing tackle and ammunition under the Toxic Substances Control Act (TSCA).
+On August 23, 2010, the EPA was petitioned by the Center for Biological Diversity and four other organizations to ban all lead in fishing tackle and ammunition under the TSCA.
 This included sinkers, jigs, weighted fly line, and components that contain lead such as brass and ballast in a wide variety of lures, including spinners, stick baits and more.
 Four days later, the EPA denied the petition for ammunition because it is exempted under the TSCA.

 Despite the EPA’s findings that a national ban is scientifically unjustified and outside the agency’s jurisdiction; the petitioners are currently challenging this decision in court.
 On November 16, 2011, the petitioners submitted a new similar petition.
 This most recent petition was also rejected by the agency.

-The Hunting, Fishing and Recreational Shooting Sports Protection Act
+The Hunting, Fishing and Recreational Shooting Protection Act

-On April 14, 2011, the Hunting, Fishing and Recreational Shooting Sports Protection Act (S. 838 and H.R.
-1558) was introduced by the chairs of the Congressional Sportsmen's Caucus - Senators Jon Tester (D-MT) and John Thune (R-SD) and Representatives Jeff Miller (R-FL) and Mike Ross (D-AR).
-This legislation will prevent a federal ban on lead in recreational fishing tackle by clarifying the TSCA exemption for ammunition and establishing a similar exemption for fishing tackle.
-The Hunting, Fishing and Recreational Shooting Sports Protection Act will put an end to attempts to overregulate the recreational fishing and hunting industries and protect the rights of anglers and hunters who choose to sustainably enjoy their sports.
+On January 21, 2015, the Hunting, Fishing and Recreational Shooting Protection Act (S. 225) was introduced by Senators John Thune (R-SD) and Amy Klobuchar (D-MN).
+Similar legislation was introduced in two previous congresses, the most recent being bipartisan legislation – H.R.
+322 – introduced on January 18, 2013, by Representative Jeff Miller (R-FL), which had 94 co-sponsors.
+Much like last session’s version of the bill, S. 225 will prevent a federal ban on lead in recreational fishing tackle by clarifying the TSCA exemption for ammunition and establishing a similar exemption for fishing tackle.
+The Hunting, Fishing and Recreational Shooting Protection Act will put an end to attempts to over regulate the recreational fishing and hunting industries and protect the rights of anglers and hunters who choose to sustainably enjoy their sports.

 The reasons to support such legislation are: